saivojjala/C-Compiler/Recursive Descent Parser/README.md

 relop -> == | != | <= | >= | > | < <br/>
 add op -> + | - <br/>
 mulop -> * | / | % <br/>

+## Implementation
+* A C program is given as input to the parser.
+* Using the functions in generateToken.h, the parser first performs Lexical Analysis and generates tokens.
+* Each time a token is generated it is passed to procedures present in the parser which check whether or not the token is accepted by the grammar.
+* If all the tokens generated for a given program are present in the grammars's productions, the parser returns SUCCESS.
+* If any token generated for a given program is not present in the grammar's productions, the parser returns ERROR.
+* Incase of ERROR, the parser program also displays the lexeme where the error is, and the row and column of numbers corresponding to the lexeme.